Determining White Noise Forcing From Eulerian Observations in the Navier Stokes Equation: Inferring The Initial Condition

 \end{theorem}

-\bproof We only sketch the proof because details are similar to those in the previous section.
-The key issue is establishing continuity of the forward map with respect to initial condition and driving Brownian motion.
-We show that $u(\cdot,t;u_0,W)$ is a continuous map from $\cH$ to $\IH$.
-For $W\in \cV$ and $u_0\in\IH$, we consider the following equation:
+\bproof {To establish the absolute continuity of posterior with respect to prior, together with the formula for the Radon-Nikodym derivative, the key issue is establishing continuity of the forward map with respect to initial condition and driving Brownian motion This is established in Theorem \ref{t:first} and since $\mu(\cH)=1$ the first part of the theorem follows.}